ottolote/TTK4145/exercises/Ex01-Intro/README.md

     - **The multithread library in Python creates a threadpool and separates threads into native processes which can be managed by the OS**

  - What does `func GOMAXPROCS(n int) int` change?
+    - **GOMAXPROCS changes the maximum number of Go-processes i.e. native threads in Go**